Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Methodology

+At time $t-1$, each observed object is characterized by three primary parameters: the refined state estimate $\hat{x}_{t-1|t-1}$ based on the measurement at $t-1$, the associated state covariance $P_{t-1|t-1}$, and the weighted motion dynamics matrix $\hat{W}_{t-1|t-1}$ updated according to the measurement at $t-1$.

-At the prediction step, covered in Section~\ref{sec:motion_dynamics_evolution_for_state_prediction}, the model estimates the next state estimation $\hat{x}_{t|t-1}$ of the object at time $t$ of measurement $t-1$ through the state-transition model $F_t$.
-As shown in the estimated position state diagram in Figure~\ref{fig:methodology_overview}, the state-transition model $F_t$ maps the state $\hat{x}_{t-1|t-1}$, highlighted by red dot-eclipse, to $\hat{x}_{t|t-1}$, marked by red eclipse; however, this transition is weighted by the estimated weights of object dynamics $\hat{w}_{t-1}$ that adjusts the state according to the object motions, marked by blue eclipse.
-Thus, the obtained $\hat{x}_{t|t-1}$ is the estimated state at time $t$ considering the latest dynamics observed at time $t-1$.
-The state estimation uncertainty covariance will increase as the model becomes uncertain about the new estimate, obtaining an updated covariance $\hat{P}_{t|t-1}$.\\
+At the prediction stage, discussed in Section~\ref{sec:motion_dynamics_evolution_for_state_prediction}, the model predicts the next state $\hat{x}_{t|t-1}$ of time $t$ at time $t-1$ using the state-transition model $F_t$.
+As illustrated in Figure~\ref{fig:methodology_overview}, $F_t$ maps the previous state $\hat{x}_{t-1|t-1}$ (red dot ellipse) to the predicted state $\hat{x}_{t|t-1}$ (red ellipse), and then adjusted by the weighted motion dynamics matrix $\hat{W}_{t-1}$ (blue ellipse) according to the variation of the object motion.
+Lastly, the model uncertainty covariance is update as usual to obtain $\hat{P}_{t|t-1}$.

-When a new measurement arrives $y_t$ at the following time frame $t$, the estimated state $\hat{x}_{t|t-1}$ will be compared and updated according to the new measurement at time $t$ of the object state to obtain a refined state estimation $\hat{x}_{t|t}$.
-Accordingly, the object dynamics are also updated as per the new measurement, which requires eliminating any noise impact on the measurement localization of the object, as discussed in Section~\ref{sec:gaussian_dist_of_motion_dynamics}.
-The noise mitigation term $D_t$, introduced in~\cite{nagy2024robmotrobust3dmultiobject}, eliminates the localization noise from the employed detector.\\

-Next, a Gaussian distribution of motion dynamics of the object observed through a time window called the "Smoothing window", discussed in Section~\ref{sec:motion_dynamics_trnasition_and_smoothing_window}, is formed for each motion dynamic term in the motion model used in the prediction step.
-In this case, we use a motion model consisting of the position's first three derivatives (Jerk motion model).
-Thus, the three Gaussian distribution dynamics shown in the updated motion dynamics graph in Figure~\ref{fig:methodology_overview} represent the change in position (first derivative), change in velocity (second derivative), and change in acceleration (third derivative).\\

-The motion dynamics of the object $d_t$ at time $t$ will be adjusted according to the obtained Gaussian distributions of the object's motion dynamics.
-Then, the weighted motion dynamics $\hat{w}_{t}$ will be updated based on the new observed motion dynamics $d_t$ based on measurement $y_t$ at time $t$.
-Finally, the state estimation uncertainty covariance $\hat{P}_{t|t-1}$ decreases as new information about the object's state is observed, in the form of measurement $y_t$, to obtain an updated covariance $\hat{P}_{t|t}$.
-Lastly, the procedures will be repeated at each time stamp.
+Upon receiving a new measurement $y_t$ at time $t$, the predicted state $\hat{x}_{t|t-1}$ is refined by comparing it with $y_t$, yielding an updated state estimate $\hat{x}_{t|t}$ along with an updated covariance $\hat{P}_{t|t}$.
+Object dynamics are simultaneously updated, accounting for measurement noise through the noise mitigation term $D_t$~\cite{nagy2024robmotrobust3dmultiobject}, as discussed in Section~\ref{sec:gaussian_dist_of_motion_dynamics}.